-This section of the website explains the interactions between Universal Credit, Pension Credit and tax credits.
-By 'pensioners' we mean people who have reached state pension credit qualifying age.
+This section of the website explains the interactions between Universal Credit, Pension Credit and tax credits for people who have reached state pension credit qualifying age.
 There is a tool on the GOV.UK website that gives the qualifying date based on an individual's date of birth.

-Generally, claimants who have reached their state pension credit age are not entitled to UC because they do not meet the basic conditions of the benefit.
-There is currently an exception to this rule for couples where one member of the couple is below state pension credit qualifying age and the other member has already reached that age.
+Generally, claimants who have reached their qualifying state pension credit age are not entitled to UC because they do not meet the basic conditions of the benefit (age grounds).
+There is an exception to this rule for couples where one member of the couple is below state pension credit qualifying age and the other member has already reached that age.
 This scenario is often referred to as a 'mixed age couple'.

 Mixed age couples